Kiwibank is cheque-free. If you need support learning about other payment alternatives, we’ve got resources and friendly experts to help you.

-There are a number of ways we can help you get prepared for this change including Stepping UP digital banking workshops, Kiwibank Tech Teas or our digital education hub.
-We also created a handy list of frequently asked questions.
+There are a number of ways we can help you with alternative payment methods, including Stepping UP digital banking workshops or our digital support hub.
+You can also read the frequently asked questions.

 For a full list of frequently asked questions about the changes to cheques, visit our FAQs page.

-There are plenty of easy ways to make and receive payments.
+There are plenty of ways to make and receive payments.

 If this happens, you’ll need to contact the person who gave you the cheque and ask them to pay you directly into your bank account.
 This can be done online or in branch.